nashurgessa/Software-Testing-batch-2022-23/slides/L19-L32 Selenium_practice.md

 #### Example HTML Code for a Table

 Handling HTML tables with Selenium WebDriver is crucial for testing applications that display data in tabular formats.
-Tables are commonly used to represent information succinctly, and interacting with them can be necessary to verify content, perform CRUD operations, or just read data from the table.
+Tables are commonly used to represent information succinctly / summary, and interacting with them can be necessary to verify content, perform ***CRUD*** operations, or just read data from the table.

 Here's a simple HTML setup for a table which we will use to demonstrate how to interact with it using Selenium: